Ishasharmax/Generative_Art/README.md

 # Generative Art

-### Check out my personal website for more art : https://ishasharmax.github.io/
+### Check out my personal website for more interactive art : https://ishasharmax.github.io/

 ## What is Generative Art?